 In 2010, the Minnesota Legislature passed a law prohibiting residential building contractors and remodelers from offering to pay all or part of a homeowner’s insurance deductible or offer anything of value to convince a homeowner to enter into a contract (Minn.
 Stat. § 325E.66).
 The law has since changed.
 The Construction Codes and Licensing Division (CCLD) has begun to enforce action against contractors for violations.

-This law states a contractor cannot offer to pay part or all of a homeowner’s deductible and restricts a contractor from offering or providing anything of value in exchange for providing their services.
-For example, contractors are prohibited from offering rebates, credits, free meals, material upgrades free-of-charge, or anything of value to entice a homeowner to sign a contract funded by insurance funds.
+This law states that a contractor cannot offer to pay part or all of a homeowner’s deductible and restricts a contractor from offering or providing anything of value in exchange for their services.
+For example, contractors are prohibited from offering rebates, credits, free meals, material upgrades free of charge, or anything of value to entice a homeowner to sign a contract funded by insurance funds.
 It is also essential to note that any advertisement or marketing materials offering benefits in a retail transaction must include a clear disclaimer that the offer does not apply to insurance-funded projects.

-Another recent change to the law requires contractors to provide a written summary of these constraints to a potential customer when the contractor provides their initial estimate; insurance companies and adjusters are also required to provide this same information to the homeowner.
+Another recent change to the law requires contractors to provide a written summary of these constraints to a potential customer when the contractor provides their initial estimate; insurance companies and adjusters are also required to provide this information to the homeowner.
 The written summaries help clarify it is illegal for contractors to offer incentives prohibited by law.